 - Magnolia Hotel – luxury 3-star

 - Ritz-Carlton Denver – luxury 4-star

 Denver is Becoming Brew Country U.S.A.

 Another significant trend in Denver in the past decade has been the launch and development of breweries.
 Denver can now appropriately be called one of the biggest and best beer cities in all of the United States.
-The city itself is home of over 50 breweries.
-That number doubles if you take into account all of the Denver metro area.
+The city itself is home to over 50 breweries.
+That number doubles if you take into account all of the Denver Metro.
 In one year alone, 16 breweries opened in Denver.

-There is an incredible 20-brewery Denver Beer Trail.
-Through this trail, a visitor has a tremendous opportunity to sip a variety of well crafted beer, and probably get pretty inebriated doing in.
+There is an incredible number of breweries.
+A visitor has a tremendous opportunity to sip a variety of well-crafted beer, and probably get pretty inebriated doing it.
 Be careful on the altitude, take it slow drinking at elevation.
-Also please use public transportation, as its the safest and cops don’t play around here.
+Also please use public transportation, as it’s the safest and cops are always enforcing it.

 Access to Resorts and Other Parts of Colorado

 Denver has always been popular with people who come to the state to enjoy recreational activities.
 This includes ready access to the major ski resorts in the state.
 It also includes access to national and state parks for those visitors who are interested in uncovering the great outdoors on a family vacation.

 Southern Colorado, also easily accessible from the capital, is coming into its own.
 This includes Telluride, which has become a stomping ground for celebrities who’ve established second homes in the community.
 It also includes Salida, the community Vogue magazine said is the one town that is a must-visit destination in 2018.